1 Ton Studios

 How many Canada Revenue Agency auditors does it take to change a light bulb?

-A. Only one, but the bulb gets really screwed.
+A. Only one, but the bulb really gets screwed.

 How many gorillas does it take to change a light bulb?